Building Standards Announcements

 What can customers expect?

-- Building and development permit applications will continue to be reviewed and approved to the 2010 NBC.
+- Building and Development Permit Applications submitted prior to January 1, 2018 will continue to be reviewed and approved to the 2010 NBC.

-- For building and development permit applications submitted on or after July 1, 2017 you may request to have your application reviewed to the 2015 NBC.
+- Building and Development Permit Applications submitted on or after January 1, 2018 will be reviewed to the 2015 NBC.

-- On July 1, 2017, the Energy Efficiency Compliance Form - 9.36 will be required to be submitted for all buildings that fall under the scope of 9.36 of the 2015 National Building Code.
+- Since July 1, 2017, the Energy Efficiency Compliance Form - 9.36 is required to be submitted for all buildings that fall under the scope of 9.36 of the 2015 National Building Code.

 For more information email: firstname.lastname@example.org or visit the Provincial Building Standards and Licensing Branch